 This soup combines sweet-tasting onions and carrots with a subtle spice mix to create an irresistible flavour that is just as delicious chilled as it is warm.
 Don’t skip the ras el hanout – it is a wonderful ground spice blend commonly used in many savoury Tunisian and Moroccan dishes as well as those from other North African countries.
 While the ingredients in ras el hanout vary from shop to shop, common elements often used are cardamom, clove, cinnamon, chili, coriander, cumin, paprika and turmeric.
-You can make your own blend, or buy a great version through Cardamom and Cloves, my favourite Canadian online spice shop.
-While I adore the lovely taste and cheerful colour of this soup, I also really love the fact that it only takes 15 minutes to prepare and it’s vegan and vegetarian friendly if you use vegetable stock!
+While I adore the lovely taste and cheerful colour of this soup, I also really love the fact that it only takes 15 minutes to prepare and it’s vegan and vegetarian friendly!
 In Tunisia, sweet buns are often served with meals; here’s a healthy olive oil-based cinnamon bun recipe that would be perfect.

 - 2 tablespoons (30 mL) olive oil

 - 2 teaspoons (10 mL) ras el hanout

 - 1/2 cup (125 mL) chopped sweet onion